randyrossi/vicii-kawari/README.md

 1. erase the flash memory making the device un-bootable (must be restored via JTAG/SPI programmer)
 2. change all colors to black and save them, making it look like a black screen fault (restored by shorting CFG jumper pad)
 3. change the hires modes to a resolution incompatible with your monitor, again making it look like a black screen fault (restored by shorting CFG jumper pad)

+## Forking VIC-II Kawari?

+If you intend to fork VIC-II Kawari to add your own features, please read [FORKING.md](doc/FORKING.md)